tungphan2823/tungphan2823/README.md

 <h3 align="left">I do Software Engineering things</h3>

 - :office: &nbsp;I'm currently studying at Vaasa University of Applied Sciences
-- :seedling: &nbsp;I graduated from Chu Van An National High School for The Gifted - Computer Science Class
+- :seedling: &nbsp;I graduated from Chu Van An National High School for The Gifted - Computer Science
 - :book: &nbsp;I love writing code and learn anythings about it
 - :computer: &nbsp;Connect with me on **[LinkedIn]**
 <br>